Easonliuliang/Quantum-Drop-/Readme.md

 - `npm run tauri:build` – produce a distributable desktop bundle.
 - `cargo test --manifest-path src-tauri/Cargo.toml` – execute native tests when they are added.
 - `npm run preview` – open the compiled React bundle without the Tauri shell.

+### Proof of Transition workflow

+- Each completed transfer writes a deterministic `proofs/<taskId>.pot.json` receipt.
+Use the History tab’s **Export PoT** button to reveal the storage path again.
+- **Verify PoT** accepts any `.pot.json` artefact, validates its structure, and surfaces actionable messaging when verification fails.
+- Transfer cards surface transferred bytes, moving-average speed, and ETA so operators can correlate runtime activity with exported proofs.

 ---